codeofh/React-TrashMail/README.md

-# TrashMail - Disposable Email Service
+# OTP247 - Disposable Email Service

-TrashMail is a web application for generating disposable/temporary email addresses and viewing emails sent to those addresses.
+OTP247 is a web application for generating disposable/temporary email addresses and viewing emails sent to those addresses.
 The project consists of a React frontend and a Node.js and MongoDB backend mail server.

 ## Table of Contents
 - [Frontend](#frontend)